google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/index.md

 In the next few sections we'll provide tips to help you build better notifications.
-We'll go on to describe the mechanincs of implementing them, including handling permissions and subscriptions, sending messages and responding to them.
+We'll go on to describe the mechanics of implementing them, including handling permissions and subscriptions, sending messages, and responding to them.